Convergence Analyses of Davis-Yin Splitting via Scaled Relative Graphs II: Convex Optimization Problems: Introduction

-Compared to the substantial amount of these studies on DYS, there is not much literature on linear convergence analysis of the DYS iteration.
-One approach is to formulate SDPs that numerically find the tight contraction factors of DYS: Ryu, Taylor, Bergeling, and Giselsson \cite{ryu_operator_2020} and Wang, Fazlyab, Chen, and Preciado \cite{wang_robust_2019} carried out this approach using the performance estimation problem (PEP) and integral quadratic constraint (IQC), respectively.
-However, this approach does not give an analytical expression of the contraction factors.
-There is far less literature that gives an analytical expression of the contraction factors.
-Two of them are respectively done by Davis and Yin \cite{davis_three-operator_2017}, and Condat and Richtarik \cite{CondatRichtarik2022_randprox} via inequality analysis.
-On the other hand, Lee, Yi, and Ryu \cite{LeeYiRyu2022_convergencea} made a different approach utilizing scaled relative graphs.
+However, while there has been a relatively large body of research on the various applications and variants of DYS and their (sublinear) convergence, there is not much literature on linear convergence analysis of the DYS iteration.
+Among the few prior work, one approach formulates SDPs that numerically computed the tight contraction factors of DYS: Ryu, Taylor, Bergeling, and Giselsson \cite{ryu_operator_2020} and Wang, Fazlyab, Chen, and Preciado \cite{wang_robust_2019} carried out this approach using the performance estimation problem (PEP) and integral quadratic constraint (IQC), respectively.
+However, this approach does not lead to an analytical expression of the contraction factors.
+There are only a handful of prior works providing analytical expression of the contraction factors for DYS.
+The work by Davis and Yin \cite{davis_three-operator_2017}, and Condat and Richt{\'a}rik \cite{CondatRichtarik2022_randprox} obtain analytical contraction factors through standard analyses.
+One more work by Lee, Yi, and Ryu \cite{LeeYiRyu2022_convergencea} takes a different approach and uses the machinery of scaled relative graphs.

-This novel tool, the scaled relative graphs (SRG) \cite{ryu_scaled_2021}, renders a new approach to analyzing the behavior of multi-valued operators (in particular, including nonlinear operators) by mapping them to the extended complex plane.
-This theory was further studied by Huang, Ryu, and Yin \cite{huang_scaled_2019}, where they identified the SRG of normal matrices.
-Furthermore, Pates leveraged the Toeplitz--Hausdorff theorem to identify SRGs of linear operators \cite{pates_scaled_2021}.
-This approach has also been used for analyzing nonlinear operators.
-To prove the tightness of the averaged coefficient of the composition of averaged operators \cite{ogura_non-strictly_2002} and the DYS operator \cite{davis_three-operator_2017}, Huang, Ryu, and Yin performed analyses of SRGs of those operators \cite{huang_tight_2020}.
-Moreover, there is certain literature on applying SRG to control theory.
-SRGs have been leveraged by Chaffey, Forni, and Rodolphe to examine input-output properties of feedback systems \cite{chaffey_graphical_2021,chaffey_scaled_2021}.
-Chaffey and Sepulchre have further found its application to characterize behaviors of a given model by leveraging it as an experimental tool \cite{chaffey_monotone_2021,chaffey_rolled-off_2021, chaffey2022circuit}.
+This novel tool, the scaled relative graphs (SRG) \cite{ryu_scaled_2021}, provides a new approach to analyzing the behavior of multi-valued (non-linear) operators by mapping their action onto the (extended) complex plane.
+This theory was further studied and utilized by Huang, Ryu, and Yin \cite{huang_scaled_2019}, who identified the SRG of normal matrices; Pates, who leveraged the Toeplitz--Hausdorff theorem to identify SRGs of linear operators \cite{pates_scaled_2021}; and Huang, Ryu, and Yin, who used the SRG to prove the tightness of Ogura and Yamada's \cite{ogura_non-strictly_2002} averagedness coefficients of the composition of averaged operators.
+Moreover, the SRG has been utilized in control theory by Chaffey, Forni, and Rodolphe to examine input-output properties of feedback systems \cite{ChaffeyForniSepulchre2023_graphical,chaffey_scaled_2021}, and Chaffey and Sepulchre have further found its application to characterize behaviors of a given model by leveraging it as an experimental tool \cite{ChaffeySepulchre2024_monotone,chaffey_rolled-off_2021,ChaffeyPadoan2022_circuit}.